EDGES Graduate Fellowship

 The EDGES program in the College of Science seeks to increase success for graduate students in STEM fields, to enrich the academic environment for the campus community, and to broaden the STEM workforce.

-This program aims to recruit, retain, and promote the success of outstanding doctoral students who have the potential to enhance the diversity of their academic fields and departments.
+This program aims to recruit, retain, and promote the success of outstanding doctoral students who have the potential to enhance their academic fields and departments through their unique backgrounds, experiences, and perspectives.
 This award is open to incoming graduate students and is active for five years or until the student graduates.
 EDGES Fellows receive a monetary award (up to $10,000 per fellow) and participate in supported cohort-based activities.
 Activities include professional development events, panel discussions, peer mentoring, and social activities.

 Monetary awards are divided into two allocations: